drew1horn/cmci2/project/install.md

 # Install SW and Configure Team Computers
 ## Voice Conference with Free Conference Call
 Once we have a working voice call let's move on to get videoconferencing, screen sharing, etc. working

-v* Start with voice conference
+* Start with voice conference
   * Call      (641) 715-0634
   * Enter PIN 925311